Golden Venture: The journey

 The immigrants paid $40,000 on average in whole or in part before departing China on foot through Myanmar then to Bangkok where they were kept in a staging house for two months.
-In February 1993, the ship departed, and on its way stopped by Mombasa, Kenya to pick up passengers left stranded by a previous boat that had run aground there.
-Rounding the Cape of Good Hope, the ship was caught in a hurricane but survived, and headed toward Boston.
+In February 1993, the ship departed, and on its way stopped in Mombasa, Kenya, to pick up passengers left stranded by a previous boat that had run aground there.
+Rounding the Cape of Good Hope, the ship was caught in a hurricane but survived and headed toward Boston.

-The immigrants held in the cramped hold of the freighter were forced to live on a diet of rice, peanuts, dirty water, and spoiled food as it sailed on its 4-month voyage to New York City.
+The immigrants were held in the cramped hold of the freighter and were forced to live on a diet of rice, peanuts, dirty water, and spoiled food as it sailed on its 4-month voyage to New York City.
 There were beatings by the gang enforcers on board and several incidents of rape.

-The ship was supposed to rendezvous with smaller ships before landing.
-However, this didn't happen due to the gang in charge being arrested around that time.
+The ship was supposed to rendezvous with smaller vessels before landing to help move some of the immigrants and lessen the load.
+This did not happen due to the gang in charge being arrested around that time.
 The smugglers on board directed the ship to New York City.
-Golden Venture ran aground on the beach at Fort Tilden in Rockaway Beach in Queens, New York on June 6, 1993, at around 2 a.m. after a mutiny of sorts by one smuggler who had locked up the captain.
-Ten people drowned in the city early morning water in their attempts to flee the stranded ship and in their excitement get to shore in the United States.
+Golden Venture ran aground on the beach at Fort Tilden in Rockaway Beach in Queens, New York, on June 6, 1993, at around 2 a.m. after a mutiny of sorts by one smuggler who had locked up the captain.

+Survivors in INS custody

-The survivors, 262 men, 24 women, and 14 children, were taken into custody by the Immigration and Naturalization Service (INS)--six escaped—and were held in various prisons throughout the U.S. while they applied for the right of asylum.
-Roughly 10 percent were granted asylum after Pennsylvania congressman William Goodling entreated President Bill Clinton; minors were released, while about half the remainder were deported (some being accepted by South American countries).
+The survivors, 262 men, 24 women, and 14 children, were taken into custody by the Immigration and Naturalization Service (INS)—six escaped—and were held in various prisons throughout the U.S. while they applied for the right of asylum.
+Roughly 10% were granted asylum after Pennsylvania congressman William Goodling entreated President Bill Clinton; minors were released, while about half the remainder were deported (some being accepted by South American countries).

 Some remained in immigration prison for years fighting their cases, 119 in York, Pennsylvania in a medium security prison.
 It was argued that this tactic was a method of isolating the prisoners from lawyers and rights groups.
 A number of individuals in York volunteered their time as legal aid, and in the last years there was a weekly vigil held outside the prison.

+Goodling, and later Representative Chris Smith of New Jersey, would introduce private members' bills in Congress with the aim of getting legal residency status for the survivors.
+While pending, the bills protected the survivors from deportation.